 She was inducted as a lifetime member of the Actors Studio in 2003.
 There, she had the opportunity to work with Ellen Burstyn, Carlin Glynn, Lee Grant, Elaine Stritch and David Margulies.
 Due to her work at the Actors Studio, she was handpicked along with four other colleagues to partake in a workshop with Mario Biagini of Workcenter di Jerzy Grotowski and Thomas Richards.
 Her most notable off-off Broadway credits include lead roles in Rattlesnake and Graceland.
 In 2007, she received a Best Supporting Actress Award at the Hoboken International Film Festival for her portrayal of Nancy in the independent feature Shooting Johnson Roebling.

 After a 14-year stay in the United States, in 2007, she was offered a recurring part in the Turkish TV series Bıçak Sırtı.
-That paved the way for her next show Binbir Gece which has become popular in Eastern Europe, Northern Africa, the Caucusus, Sauudi Arabia, and South America to date and Behzat Ç: Bir Ankara Polisiyesi, another TV show with a very successful run.
+That paved the way for her next show Binbir Gece, which has become popular in Eastern Europe, Northern Africa, the Caucusus, Sauudi Arabia, and South America to date.
 In 2009, Canan received a Best Supporting Actress Afife Jale Theater Award for her portrayal of Kadın in the play Bayrak.
-Since 2010, she has shared the screen with Damian Lewis and Bob Hoskins in the motion picture Will, acted with and was directed by Russel Crowe in The Water Diviner and most recently, she was in Hiner Saleem’ s Tight Dress.
-Her latest TV credit is for the lead role of Gülfem Sipahi in Güllerin Savaşı.
+From 2010 to 2012, she was the female lead of Behzat Ç: Bir Ankara Polisiyesi, a TV show that did not come off the top 10 list of Netflix for the duration of 2020.
+Since 2010, films she acted in include Will with Damian Lewis and Bob Hoskins, Russel Crowe’s The Water Diviner, Hiner Saleem’s Tight Dress and Semir Aslanyürek’s Chaos.
+Her latest TV credit is for a lead role in Menajerimi Ara, an adaptation of another Netflix favorite, “Call My Agent.”
 Canan is currently living in Turkey, but is well acquainted with the United States.
 Her English has a classic Northeast American dialect and is free of any foreign accents.